victorhook/cli-timeedit/README.md

 # Timeedit cli schedule

 This is a tool to display a schedule from timeedit in a terminal.
-It does this by parsing the .ics file and using [python rich library](https://pypi.org/project/rich/) to make the schedule look a big prettier.
+It does this by parsing the .ics file and using [python rich library](https://pypi.org/project/rich/) to make the schedule look a bit prettier.

 Basic usage:
 `python cli-timeedit -w WEEK -u URL`